codeplaysoftware/standards-proposals/asynchronous-data-flow/sycl-2.2/03_interacting_with_data_on_the_host.md

 Note that the users can query the event returned by the submit to check if the command group has finished (and, therefore, the host pointer has been updated).

-Additionally, users may want to manually update the device data with some host data.
+Additionally, users may want to manually update the device data with host data.

 ```cpp
 auto cgH = [=] (handler& h) {